andbrad/eds-repo/README.md

 # eds-repo
-This is a test repo for eco data science, learning github
+This is a test of changes to eco data science, learning GitHub

+This is really awesome!